dockerland/dex/docs/v1-runtime.md

 ---

+#### default environmtal variables

-in addition, information about the application container image and host system are made available to the container via the following environmental variables;
+in addition, information about the application container image and host system are made available to dex containers via the following environmental variables;

 var | description
 --- | ---